St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 the national occasions that have taken place at St Paul’s since his appointment in 2008, including the funeral service of Baroness Thatcher and the

 Diamond Jubilee of Her Majesty the Queen.
 Recitals have taken him all over Europe and the USA, as well as to many of the premier venues in the UK.

 He has performed with groups such as the LSO, RPO, and The Sixteen and worked with Wes Anderson on the Oscar, Bafta and Grammy award-winning

 Nicholas Freestone - William & Irene Miller Organ Scholar

-Joseph Beech is William and Irene Miller Organ Scholar for the academic year 2017-208.
-He joined us from St Albans Cathedral where he
+Nicholas Freestone is William and Irene Miller Organ Scholar for the academic year 2017-208.
+He joined us from St Albans Cathedral where

-had been the Organ Scholar for two years, and he has a wealth of experience, having previously held scholarships at Wells Cathedral and Tewkesbury
+he had been the Organ Scholar for two years, and he has a wealth of experience, having previously held scholarships at Wells Cathedral and

 Tom Daggett - OBE Organ Outreach Fellow

 Tom Daggett is a former Organ Scholar of Lincoln College, Oxford.
 He has a wealth of experience in the field of education and outreach,